BauhausLuftfahrt/PAXelerate/README.md

 ### What is this repository for? ###

 * This repository hosts the code of our boarding simulation
-* The current version uner development is *alpha 0.2*
+* The current version under development is *alpha 0.2*
 * Work on the implementation in java began in November 2014

 ### How do I get set up? ###